Soldiers

-Once you are discharged from the Army your exempt stamp is cancelled and you will be granted 28 days to make an application for Indefinite Leave to Remain (ILR) in order to remain in the UK (if you are eligible).
+Once you are discharged from the Army your unit should inform the home Office following the procedure outlined in the unit guide to supporting non-British nationals under pages 32-35.
+The Home Office will cancel your exempt stamp and will send you a letter telling you that you have 28 days to make an application to remain in the UK (if you are eligible).
 See below for guidance on when you can apply.

 Requirements